2nd West Virginia Cavalry Regiment: Muster out

 On November 8, 1864, the regiment left their Front Royal, Virginia, camp for Martinsburg, West Virginia.
 They stopped near Winchester, Virginia, and voted in the presidential election.
 After a short period, 240 officers and enlisted men departed for Wheeling, West Virginia.
-These were the men who had completed their 3-year enlistment, and did not re-enlist.
+These were the men who had completed their three-year enlistment, and did not re-enlist.
 These men were discharged on November 28, 1864.
 Among those discharged was Lieutenant Colonel John J. Hoffman, commander of the regiment.
 General William H. Powell did not remain with the army much longer, as he resigned to attend to family issues.
-His resignation was reluctantly approved after a protest that the army could not afford to lose an officer of his quality, and he gave his farewell speech on January 10, 1865.
+His resignation was reluctantly approved after a protest that the army could not afford to lose an officer of his quality.
+He gave his farewell speech on January 10, 1865.

 New 2nd West Virginia Cavalry

 After 240 men mustered out of the regiment, it was reorganized into seven companies.
 Since most of the regiment's companies were depleted from either lack of re-enlistments or casualties, some of the companies were combined.
 Company I was combined into Company B, Company H was combined into Company C, Company E was composed of men from Company G and Company K, and a new Company G consisted of men from Company M. The new regiment commander was Lieutenant Colonel James Allen.
 His second-in-command was Major Edwin S. Morgan.

-General Sheridan now led an 8,000-man force, and it consisted of two cavalry divisions.
+General Sheridan now led an 8,000-man force, comprising two cavalry divisions.
 General Wesley Merritt was Sheridan's cavalry commander.
 General Thomas Devin led the 1st Division, and the 3rd Division was commanded by George Armstrong Custer, who was now a general.
 The 2nd West Virginia Cavalry became part of the 3rd Brigade, 3rd Division Cavalry Corps.
 The brigade consisted of the 1st, 2nd, and 3rd West Virginia Cavalry regiments, and was commanded by Colonel Henry Capehart.
 The divisions spent about six weeks in winter quarters, where they rested and were given fresh clothing.
 On February 27, they left Winchester and moved south.
 Their purpose was to eliminate Jubal Early's Confederate army.

-On March 1, a few miles north of Stanton, Virginia, the 3rd Division encountered Confederate cavalry (known as the Laurel Brigade) under the command of General Thomas L. Rosser.
+On March 1, a few miles north of Stanton, Virginia, the 3rd Division encountered Confederate cavalry (known as the Laurel Brigade) under General Thomas L. Rosser.
 Rosser's elite Laurel Brigade had been sent to assist Early's army—and enable it to attack instead of flee.
 Many of the men in the proud and well–equipped Laurel Brigade had served with General Jeb Stuart—the Confederacy's most famous cavalry officer.
 Custer sent Capehart's Third Brigade after Rosser.
-Capehart's brigade chased Rosser's cavalry from the area, captured 50 men, and captured all of the Laurel Brigade's artillery.
+Capehart's brigade chased Rosser's cavalry from the area, capturing 50 men and all of the Laurel Brigade's artillery.
 Custer, with Capehart's Brigade (including the 2nd West Virginia Cavalry) leading, defeated one of the Confederacy's best cavalries.